Reactive-Network/documentation/docs/education/module-1/how-events-work.md

 ) external;
 ```

-The function has the following parameters:
+The function parameters are:

 - `chain_id`: A `uint256` representing the origin chain ID as per `EIP155`.
 - `_contract`: The address of the contract on the origin chain emitting the event.
 - `topic_0`, `topic_1`, `topic_2`, `topic_3`: `uint256` values representing the topics of the event.
 - `data`: The event data encoded as a byte array.
 - `block_number`: The block number in the origin chain where the event log is recorded.
-- op_code: A `uint256` representing the opcode associated with the event.
+- `op_code`: A `uint256` representing the opcode associated with the event.

 The Reactive Network continuously monitors event logs and matches them against the subscription criteria defined in reactive contracts.
 When an event that meets the criteria is detected, the network triggers the `react()` method, passing in relevant details.